rezrai1010-source/Raiyan-LinguaFusion/README.md

 Fortunately LinguaFusion does support Ɤ!
 Noto Sans promised no tofu but made Ɤ tofu!
 You can help by asking Google millions of times to add it!
 I'm pretty sure you're seeing this letter as tofu right now!
+If you thought that was it well it's not.
+The Heiltsuk language or Háiɫzaqvḷa is a CRITICALLY ENDANGERED LANGUAGE!
+I don't include any combining diacritics but I do have PUA characters for Háiɫzaqvḷa letters like q̓c̓t̓ƛ̓w̓y̓x̌ etc. For example the PUA character E61E looks like q̓ in LinguaFusion.
+While Aboriginal Sans has Combining Diacritical Marks unlike LinguaFusion it also does the same technique I use.
+For example F7EB in PUA looks like q̓ in Aboriginal Sans.
+But wait that's not the problem as Noto Sans does support Combining Diacritical Marks.
+(Note using PUA characters also work)
+But I'm talking about the absence of Ꟛ	ꟛ	Ƛ (pretty important letters for Heiltsuk.)
+All 3 letters combined unfortunately only appear in 6 fonts (Which again doesn't include Noto Sans!)
+And it's challenging to find any Handwritten font with these letters.
+But once again LinguaFusion supports Ꟛ	ꟛ	Ƛ!
+Also Noto Sans developers PLEASE add Ꟛ	ꟛ	Ƛ!
+The Háiɫzaqvḷa community actually needs it!